 York County – Martin’s Potato Chip Factory Tour: York County takes pride in its many factory tours, and none are cooler than the tour of Martin’s Potato Chip Factory in Thomasville.
 Tours here give visitors a chance to walk along the factory floor and see where some of the state’s best chips are made.
 Find out more in my full article about the tour.

-Do you have a favorite spot that wasn’t include in this list?
+Do you have a favorite spot that wasn’t included in this list?
 Let me know what and why in the comments section below.
 Who knows…I might even change my mind and add your favorite place to the list instead!